A mindful Zen garden for kids is a simple and fun craft that you can do with your kids at home or in a kids’ yoga class.

 Our minds become like a monkey, jumping from thought to thought, with no real presence in the current moment.

-What Tools Do You Need to Make Your Mindfulness Zen Garden?
+What Tools Do You Need to Make Your Mini Zen Garden?

-There are lots of options for creating your own Zen garden from items you have at home.
-There are also quite a few pre-made kits that you can purchase.
+There are lots of options for creating your own desktop Zen garden from items you have at home.

-Or you can get the materials to assemble one on your with kids.
-I think that is fun because you can include a mindful nature walk to gather the materials as well.
-Many of these are also available at your local craft store.
+Or you can get the materials to assemble one on your own with kids.
+Many of these supplies are also available at your local craft store.

-Here is what you need for your DIY Zen Garden
+Here are the materials and supplies that you need for your DIY Mini Zen Garden project

 - Shoebox lid